CSU Faculty-Led/Short Term Programs Checklist

 - Submit a copy of the information pages on your passport book.
 Haven't applied for your passport yet?
 Don't wait!
 Visit the U.S. State Department website for information on how to apply for your passport.

-- Ensure that all of your information in your study abroad portal is accurate and up to date before your departure.
+- Ensure that all of the information in your study abroad portal is accurate and up to date before your departure.

 - Photocopy of visa permit (if applicable).
 CGE will notify students if US citizens are required to receive a visa permit prior to departure for their study abroad program.